eBay/cors-filter/README.md

   </dependency>
 ```

-On the server, add the filter configuration in web.xml as demonstrated in the Quick Start section
+And, add the filter configuration in web.xml as demonstrated in the Quick Start section

 ### Configuring CORS Filter
 The minimal configuration required to use CORS Filter is: